Oskemen: Ecology

-The most polluted rivers of the Republic are those flowing through the territory of the East Kazakhstan region, where the highest index of surface water pollution is observed in the mining areas and enrichment of polymetallic ores.
-Mostly the water is affected through the industrial wastes and the storages of waste.
-Contamination of the water with lead, selenium, cadmium, nitrates spreads on many kilometers as a consequence of which a few drinking water intakes in the Western part of the city are closed or to be closed.
+The most polluted rivers of the Republic are those flowing through the territory of the East Kazakhstan region.
+The highest index of surface water pollution is observed in mining areas where the enrichment of polymetallic ores takes place.
+Water quality is affected by industrial waste and the storage of waste, with water contaminated with lead, selenium, cadmium, and nitrates which spread for many kilometers.
+As a consequence, drinking water intakes in the Western part of the city are closed or planned to be closed.